Shakib-BD/Firmware-Dumper/README.md

 - I'm still developing it.
 But still good.
 - If there is a capital letter in the device code name, do not write it that way.
 Make all letters lowercase.
 - Report problems.
+- If you are not going to use functions such as creating repositories, you do not need to enter your GitLab username and email address.
 - Make sure you fill in the information correctly.
 - The repository created will be private, not public.
 You can change this.
 - Set the action entries to `true` for the trees you want to be loaded separately.